 Without Tamal-Krsna's all-consuming ambition and shrewd duplicity, the zonal-acarya take over probably would not have happened.
 Perhaps it is no coincidence that Prabhupada's disciple Tamal-Krsna betrayed his master in the garden of the Krsna-Balaram Mandir, just as Jesus Christ's disciple Judas Iscariot betrayed his master in the garden of Gethsemane.
-Every great guru has a powerful disciple who betrays him.
+Every great guru, it seems, has a powerful disciple who betrays him and causes havoc.